jirutka/rusti/README.md

     cargo install --git https://github.com/murarth/rusti

-If you are using `multirust`, that command will look like this:
+If you are using `rustup.rs`, that command will look like this:

     # update to the latest nightly version
-    multirust update nightly
+    rustup update nightly
-    multirust run nightly cargo install --git https://github.com/murarth/rusti
+    rustup run nightly cargo install --git https://github.com/murarth/rusti

 ### Building from a Git clone

-If using [multirust](https://github.com/brson/multirust), the following command will create an override to use the nightly branch within the `rusti` source tree:
+If using [rustup.rs](https://github.com/rust-lang-nursery/rustup.rs), the following command will create an override to use the nightly branch within the `rusti` source tree:

-    multirust override nightly
+    rustup override nightly

 Build with Cargo: